francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 Vacant hexes are occupied by no units and may be moved through.

 Blocks entering an occupied hex are the attacker and should be designated as such.

+Only 3 units per side may be present in a hex.

 ## 4.5 Pinning